jwodder/kbits/src/posts/unicode-latex.rst

 The most direct way to enable Cyrillic input is to specify a Cyrillic font encoding in the ``fontenc`` command.
-Due to the large number of Cyrillic characters in existence, the script is split up into three font encodings (T2A, T2B, and T2C) that match up with the T1 encoding in the lower 7-bit range, plus another encoding, X2, that contains all of the Cyrillic characters but is not compatible with T1. [#encguide]_ [#cyrguide]_
+Due to the large number of Cyrillic characters in existence, the script is split up into three font encodings (T2A, T2B, and T2C) that each match up with the T1 encoding in the lower 7-bit range, plus a fourth encoding, X2, that contains all of the Cyrillic characters but is not compatible with T1. [#encguide]_ [#cyrguide]_

 A purely-Cyrillic document can be written with the X2 font encoding as follows: